apache/camel-website/content/blog/2022/01/camel-k-release-1-8/index.md

 ## KEDA support

 The most remarkable feature available in this new release, is the support of [KEDA](https://keda.sh/).
-Thanks to this feature, you will be now able to add **autoscaling features to any kind of event**, not only based on HTTP as we used to have with Knative.
+Thanks to this feature, you will be now able to add **autoscaling features to any kind of event** supported by KEDA, not only based on HTTP as we used to have with Knative.
 Learn more about this fantastic feature reading the dedicated blog, [Camel meets Keda](/blog/2022/01/camel-keda/).

 ## Faster Operator startup